zdenop/qt-box-editor/README.md

 gnome-edit-find.svg is from [Wikipedia](http://en.wikipedia.org/wiki/File:Gnome-edit-find.svg).

-Other icons/artwork were created for Qt Box Editor and they are release under Apache License, Version 2.0.
+Other icons/artwork were created for Qt Box Editor and they are released under Apache License, Version 2.0.